British citizens can generally visit Thailand without a visa

 Arrive and Clear Immigration

-Present your passport, TM.6 card (or e-Arrival confirmation), and supporting documents at immigration.
+Present your passport and supporting documents at immigration.
 You will receive a 60-day entry stamp.

 Where to Apply